 - Getting vaccinated helps strengthen your body’s ability to fight against the virus.
 It does not guarantee that you won’t get infected with COVID-19.

-- You can get still get COVID in between doses and even after you get both doses (or the single dose of Janssen).
-If you contract the virus after getting vaccinated, your symptoms will most likely be less severe than if you were not vaccinated.
+- If you contract the virus after getting vaccinated, your symptoms will most likely be less severe than if you were not vaccinated.

-- It takes two weeks after receiving your second dose (or the single dose of Janssen) for your immune system to reach peak efficacy.
+- It takes two weeks after receiving your second dose (or the single dose of J&J) for your immune system to reach peak efficacy.

 - If you've had COVID-19, you can catch it again.
 Getting the vaccine is recommended.